Join the Academy

 What is narrative nonfiction

-A work of narrative nonfiction is a true story that is factually written— but reads like a novel.
+A work of narrative nonfiction (also known as creative nonfiction or literary nonfiction) is a true story that is factually written— but reads like a novel.
 Rather than giving a journalistic, straightforward news report, narrative nonfiction offers a more creative and entertaining account of real events.
 In this genre, true crime stories read like thrillers, and important historical moments feel like they’re happening right in front of you.

 Although narrative nonfiction is often written in the style of a fictional novel, it is not in the same category as historical fiction.
 The latter tends to be inspired by true events and is allowed to take great creative liberties, whereas the former sticks to the facts.